ntheile/CrossFront/README.md

 `Cordova (PhoneGap)` `Modernizr`

-**CrossFront glues all these frameworks together in a boilerplate project to allow for Large Scale, Cross Platform Javascript development.** It allows you to code once and run everywhere (Desktop Browsers, Mobile Browsers, Tablet Browsers, Phones, Android, iOS ... etc).
+**CrossFront glues all these frameworks together in a boilerplate project to allow for Large Scale, Cross Platform Javascript development.** It allows you to code once and run everywhere (Desktop Browsers, Mobile Browsers, Tablet Browsers, Phones, Android, iOS ... etc) using native device features (GPS, Accelerometer, Camera etc...).
 CrossFront is a great front-end solution for app development that provides good structure and organzation of code using AMD and MVC design patterns.
 It is the ideal compliment to a RESTful backend and is very efficiant passing lightweight ajax json requests.
 This is good for a mobile application when every bit of bandwidth counts!